yingweiwo

 Pharmacodynamics

-Edaravone works to delay the disease progression of neurological disorders such as ischemic stroke and ALS by limiting the extent of neuronal damage or death.
+Edaravone delays the progression of neurological diseases such as ischemic stroke and amyotrophic lateral sclerosis (ALS) by limiting the degree of neuronal damage or death.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.